garrandall/popular-music-data/tracks/crazy-country-hop-johnny-otis.md

 They had two guitars and a beat-up saxophone;
 When the leader said go them cats began to blow.

-Ooh wee oh oh,
+Oh wee oh oh,
-Ooh la la, let's rock and roll.
+Oh la la, let's rock and roll.

 Now all the poeple gathered 'round
 Just to dig that rockin' rollin' sound.
 Suddenly the drummer rang a bell
 And all them country cats began to yell.

-Chorus

 Ole' MacDonald did a crazy bop
 Said it's time to milk my cow, I got to stop,
 But just before I cool it and cut out
 Here's something all you cats can think about.

-Chorus

 Snaggle-toothed Malinda was a drag,
 She latched onto a dude who showed up stag.
 He tried to run and then he tripped and fell;
 She kissed him and we all could hear him yell.

-Chorus

 Well, a hound dog ran a polecat into town,
 Brought him to the dance and laid him down.